4. Application Exercise – Tax Calculation

 $DATA = "data.txt";

-// The data needed to calculate the tax has been placed in the $IMPOTS file
+// the data required to calculate the tax has been placed in the $IMPOTS file

-// with one line per table in the form
+// one line per table in the form

 // val1:val2:val3,...